Skip to Content

 While the magical properties of crystals remain a matter of debate, the idea that crystals give off vibrations is a physical truth.

-Each type of crystal vibrates at slightly different frequencies based on its different molecular structures.
+Each type of crystal vibrates at slightly different frequencies depending on its different molecular structures.
 It is these “good vibrations” that New Age practitioners associate with positive life changes.

 However, the vibrations in crystals are also applicable to real practical science.
 By studying the vibrations of crystals and learning how to control them, chemists and geologists are learning how to make electronic devices that depend on these minerals more energy efficient.